lipp/zbus/README.md

  to the specified url.
  + params: url,expression
 - **listen_open** registers a new (subscribe) listen socket.
-The broker opens a socket of type ZMQ_PUSH.
+The broker binds a socket of type ZMQ_PUSH to the url returned.
- + params: url
+ + return: a url to connect to
 - **listen_close** unregisters a previously opened (subscribe) listen socket
  + params: url
 - **listen_add** adds an expression to the specified listen socket.
 Incoming _notifications_ are